AviKnash/InterviewPrac/README.md

 ### 12. StrictMode is a tool added in version 16.3 of React to highlight potential problems in an application.
 It performs additional checks on the application.

+### 13. SSR and CSR

+1. SSR is when the page is generated on the server and then sent to the client

+### 14. Performance improvements

+1. Pagination
+2. SSR
+3. Sending large files as gzip from api
+4. useMemo, useCallback, meme etc...
+5. Use lazy loading
+6. Use debounce for expensive operations
+7. Avoid unnecessary re-renders by splitting context into smaller, more focused providers instead of a single global context.
+8. Use React.lazy and dynamic imports to load components on demand.

 ## Deployment Fundamentals